-The size of the caches are controlled by the authentication-cache-size and authorization-cache-size configuration parameters.
+The size of the caches are controlled by the authentication-cache-size and authorization-cachesize configuration parameters.
 Both default to 1000.
+Using 0 will disable the corresponding cache.

 How long cache entries are valid is controlled by security-invalidation-interval, which is in milliseconds.
-Using 0 will disable caching.
 The default is 10000 ms.

-43.1.
+43.3.
 Tracking the Validated User

 To assist in security auditing the populate-validated-user option exists.
-If this is true then the server will add the name of the validated user to the message using the key AMQ_VALIDATED_USER.
+If this is true then the server will add the name of the validated user to the message using the key \AMQ\VALIDATED\USER.
 For JMS and Stomp clients this is mapped to the key JMSXUserID.
 For users authenticated based on their SSL certificate this name is the name to which their certificate's DN maps.
 If security-enabled is false and populate-validated-user is true then the server will simply use whatever user name (if any) the client provides.
 This option is false by default.